Cap-go/website/content/blog/how-to-build-capacitor-app-in-xcode-cloud.md

 ## Create a Xcode workflow

-Open Xcode ( yes to remove xcode you need Xcode)
+Open Xcode (yes, to remove Xcode you need Xcode)

 And go to this tab :
 ![Xcode step 1](/xcode_step_1.webp)

-click on create workflow, select your app click next like below.
+Click on create workflow, select your app, click next like below.

 ![Xcode step 2](/xcode_step_2.webp)

 Click on Edit workflow on the left
 ![Xcode step 2](/xcode_step_3.webp)

-Go to environments tab and chose like below Mac 12.4 and check the clean option
+Go to environments tab and chose like below Mac 12.4 and check the proper option
 ![Xcode step 3](/xcode_step_3.webp)

 Choose your start condition.
-If you use the same build as us i suggest to use Tag instead of branch, to avoid double build.
+If you use the same build as us, I suggest to use Tag instead of branch, to avoid double build.

 Set your env variable
 ![Xcode step 4](/xcode_step_4.webp)

-Connect your github account
+Connect your GitHub account
 ![Xcode step 5](/xcode_step_5.webp)

 ![Xcode step 6](/xcode_step_6.webp)